Reliability index

 Reliability index is an attempt to quantitatively assess the reliability of a system using a single numerical value.
 The set of reliability indices varies depending on the field of engineering, multiple different indices may be used to characterize a single system.
 In the simple case of an object that cannot be used or repaired once it fails, a useful index is the mean time to failure representing an expectation of the object's service lifetime.
 Another cross-disciplinary index is forced outage rate (FOR), a probability that a particular type of a device is out of order.
-Reliability indices are extensively used in the modern electricity regulation.
+Reliability indices are extensively used in the modern electricity regulation to assess the grid reliability.

 Power distribution networks

 For power distribution networks there exists a "bewildering range of reliability indices" that quantify either the duration or the frequency of the power interruptions, some trying to combine both in a single number, a "nearly impossible task".
-Popular indices are typically customer-oriented, some come in pairs, where the "System" (S) in the name indicates an average across all customers and "Customer" (C) indicates an average across only the affected customers (the ones who had at least one interruption).
-All indices are computed over a defined period, usually a year:
+All indices are computed over a defined period, usually a year.
+Popular indices are typically customer-oriented (few are load-based), some come in pairs, where the "System" (S) in the name indicates an average across all customers and "Customer" (C) indicates an average across only the affected customers (the ones who had at least one interruption).

+Interruption-based indices

+The interruptions of the power supply affecting the customers can be either momentary (short, usually defined as less than 1 or 5 minutes) or "sustained" (the longer ones).
+Most indices in this group count the sustained interruptions.